IndexThePlanet/Logan/README.md

 ## SRA size

-In December 2023, the public part of SRA consisted of raw sequencing data totalling 50 petabases across 27 million accessions.
+In December 2025, the public part of SRA consisted of raw sequencing data totalling 87 petabases across 38 million accessions.
 Each accession corresponds to a DNA sequencing experiment performed by a biology lab somewhere around the world.
 As you can see below, the majority of accessions and bases are DNA, followed by Covid samples and RNA, then metagenomes and single-cell.

 ![image](https://github.com/IndexThePlanet/Logan/assets/1218301/3b76ced7-ed01-4842-83f0-d897c0cf7d55)

 Note, the y-axis of the second panel is in megabases, as this is the preferred unit for SRA accession sizes.
-20 G megabases is 20 petabases.
+For example, 20 G megabases is 20 petabases.

-## v1 release
+## v1.2 release

-All sequencing experiments from a December 2023 freeze of the SRA have been reconstructed and made available as unitigs and contigs as a v1 release of Logan.
-See the [Stats v1](Stats-v1.md) page for more details on this data.
+Nearly all sequencing experiments from a December 2025 freeze of the SRA have been reconstructed and made available as unitigs and contigs as the v1.2 release of Logan.
+See the [Stats v1.2](Stats-v1.2.md) page for more details on this data.

-## v1.1 release

-All v1 contigs were recomputed to increase contiguity and fix spurious repetitions.
-See [Stats v1.1](Stats-v1.1.md) page for more details on this data.
+For older releases notes, see the original release (December 2023 freeze) in [Stats v1](Stats-v1.md) and v1 contigs were recomputed to increase contiguity and fix spurious repetitionsin [Stats v1.1](Stats-v1.1.md).

 ## Data access